EcoPlanet Property Services

 These are the surfaces everyone touches first.
 When they look dull or feel slippery, the whole property feels neglected, even if everything else is fine.

-Winter grit sits right at the threshold and gets walked into lobbies, elevators, and hallways.
-Cleaning the entry pads and the first few metres of walkway reduces indoor mess and wear.
+• Grit at entrances that gets tracked indoors: Winter grit sits right at the threshold and gets walked into lobbies, elevators, and hallways.

 Parkades and ramps